 In terms of environmental value our exemplar will contribute to the conservation, protection and further enhancement of the park's green space based on resilience.
 More precisely, it will enhance biodiversity, improve air quality and contribute to the better maintenance of the largest green space in the city.
 Social cohesion is going to be promoted as well through the new activities (hub of a multitude of cultural, sports and educational activities) that will take place in the park.
-Regarding the societal challenges that the exemplar will address, these include improvement of quality of life, improvement of health and well-being, social cohesion, environmental education enhance of historical and cultural identity.
 Apart from that, the restoration of the park has historical and emotional value for the city as it used to serve as the green and entertainment hub of the city, providing an improved quality of life for the residents.
 Possible economic value outcome: job creation, increase in the value of the land property, revenue for the Municipality, increased number of visitors and attraction of new businesses-investment in the area.